MicrosoftDocs/azure-reference-other/studio-module-reference/preprocess-text.md

 ## Module overview

-This article describes how to use the **Preprocess Text** module in Azure Machine Learning Studio (classic), to clean and simplify text.
+This article describes how to use the **Preprocess Text** module in Machine Learning Studio (classic), to clean and simplify text.
 By preprocessing the text, you can more easily create meaningful features from text.

 For example, the **Preprocess Text** module supports these common operations on text: